chomupashchuk/ariston-remotethermo-home-assistant/README.md

 #### Switches
   - `power` - turn power off and on (on value is defined by `power_on` attribute).
+  - `internet_time` - turn off and on sync with internet time.
+  - `internet_weather` - turn off and on fetching of weather from internet.
+  - `ch_auto_function` - turn off and on Auto function.

 #### Sensors
   - `ch_account_gas` - gas use summary for CH.
 Not supported on all models.